Validity of BPS model

 Whatever the explanation, the holistic biopsychosocial model predicts psychological and functional illnesses will occur is powerful evidence supporting its validity.

-v. severity of illness.
+Severity of disease v. severity of illness.

 It is a common experience, fully confirmed by research, that severity of disease and tissue damage is only weakly related to the severity of an illness, as rated by disability or any other measure.
 For example, the relationship between the size of a cerebral infarct in stroke as assessed acutely does not predict outcome well.
 Two people with similar fractures (and other injuries) may have different consequences.